 - Flying debris — Any time you have a situation that involves heavy and jagged debris hurling through the air at fast speeds, it’s a major safety concern.
 To avoid damage and injury from flyrock, companies need to create a plan that involves establishing perimeters, clearing areas, overseeing work and utilizing blasting mats in civil construction and mining.

 - Premature detonation/misfires — Half the battle of safely detonating explosives is having containment measures in place and ensuring everyone involved is ready and prepared at the right time.
-To avoid the potentially catastrophic results of a blast going off prematurely, it’s critical to use qualified blasters and technicians that follow best practices and mandated safety procedures.
+To avoid the potentially catastrophic results of a blast going off prematurely, it’s critical to use qualified blasters and technicians that follow best practices and mandated blast safety procedures.

 - Environmental impacts — Everything from air and noise pollution to the physical and psychological impact on animals are common public concerns when blasting is proposed.
 By taking a measured approach that includes studying and evaluating the area and potential impacts as well as using a confluence of safer and quieter blasting techniques when necessary, project leaders can demonstrate the feasibility of conducting blasting and how risks will be mitigated.